Medium Cap Stock Wynn Resorts, Limited (WYNN) is a Overweight – Analysts

 Wynn Resorts, Limited (NASDAQ:WYNN) trade information

-Despite being -3.41% in the red today, the stock has traded in the green over the last five days, with the highest price hit on Thursday, Oct 08 when the WYNN stock price touched $76.09- or saw a rise of 5.47%.
-Year-to-date, Wynn Resorts, Limited shares have moved -48.2%, while the 5-day performance has seen it change -3.22%.
-Over the past 30 days, the shares of Wynn Resorts, Limited (NASDAQ:WYNN) have changed -12.4%.
-Short interest in the company has seen 10.24 Million shares shorted with days to cover at 2.38.
+Sporting 1.31% in the green today, the stock has traded in the green over the last five days, with the highest price hit on Friday, Oct 16 when the WYNN stock price touched $73.37- or saw a rise of 1.81%.
+Year-to-date, Wynn Resorts, Limited shares have moved -48.12%, while the 5-day performance has seen it change -2.79%.
+Over the past 30 days, the shares of Wynn Resorts, Limited (NASDAQ:WYNN) have changed -7.28%.
+Short interest in the company has seen 10.24 Million shares shorted with days to cover at 2.53.

 Wynn Resorts, Limited (WYNN) estimates and forecasts